FirstEnergy's first goal is to generate and deliver power, but

 vestiture of 11 hydroelectric power stations.

-In 2015 FirstEnergy's revenues decreased primarily resulting from a
+In 2015 FirstEnergy's revenues decreased primarily resulting

 Competitive Energy Services' revenues decreased primarily due to